 Niko’s vulnerability disappeared quickly into amusement and delight—Jay’s remorse didn’t.
 Niko had so exposed herself to this small group of antagonists—how many times and at what cost?
 She felt Niko’s thoughts hit her in another surge.
 She stopped, shaken by that blast and removed all humor opening herself up.
-Realizing what she had not prior—Jay was just another antagonist.
-She was not the protagonist, the liberator, the savior or whatever colorful brands white people like to call themselves in situations like these.
+Realizing what she had not prior—she was just another antagonist.
+Jay was not the protagonist, the liberator, the savior or whatever colorful brands white people like to call themselves in situations like these.
 She was another cog in the overall con of what she ultimately represented.
 Niko knew this.
 They all did.

 Niko’s mirrors became windows.